The Hawker Hurricane - the RAF's forgotten fighter star of the Battle of Britain.

 Canada (Alberta) - Hurricane XII – RCAF 5418 is at the Reynolds Aviation Museum, Alberta.
 Reynolds-Alberta Museum in Wetaskiwin, Alberta features one of the most significant displays of flight memorabilia and restored vintage aircraft in North America.
 Canada's Aviation Hall of Fame and the Reynolds Aviation Museum participate in this on-site exhibit.

-Canada (Alberta) - Hurricane XII – RCAF 5389 FN-M is stored (in an un-restored state) at the Aerospace Museum, Calgary, Alberta.
+Canada (Alberta) - Hurricane XII – RCAF 5389 FN-M is being restored for the Aerospace Museum, Calgary, Alberta.

 Canada (Manitoba) - Hurricane XII – RCAF 5461 YD-J is being rebuilt at the Commonwealth Air Training Plan Museum, Brandon Municipal Airport, Brandon, Manitoba, Canada.
 "When we picked this aircraft up all we had was the centre section.
 Jack Leonard has been working on this aircraft for nearly six years now and will put it in good display condition as soon as he is able to spend some more time on it."
 The fuselage appeared nearly complete in a workshop photo (Jan 2009.)